DanielKinnito/SmartLegalAssistanceAttorneyFindingPlatform/.github/README.md

-# GitHub Workflows for Smart Legal Assistance Platform
+# Smart Legal Assistance Platform

 This directory contains GitHub Actions workflows that automate various processes for the Smart Legal Assistance Platform.